tinadinh/School_District_Analysis/README.md

 - Anaconda Navigator 2.1.1
 - Jupyter Notebook 6.4.5

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+## Results:
-### How is the district summary affected?
+### The district summary affected by:
 The average math score decreased by 0.1 points while the average reading score stayed the same.
 The percentage of students passing math and passing reading decreased by 1%.
 The overall passing percentage also decreased by 1%.

 ![district summary](https://user-images.githubusercontent.com/33900637/145521303-5f93a76c-ead9-47cb-8f4f-53c091805ee2.png)

-### How is the school summary affected?
+### The school summary affected by:
-Thomas High School moved from 2nd place overall with a passing percentage of 90% down to 8th place with an overall passing percentage of 65%.
+Thomas High School going from 2nd place with an overall passing percentage of 90% down to 8th place with an overall passing percentage of 65%.

 ![school summary](https://user-images.githubusercontent.com/33900637/145521316-2c7e2a97-aff6-4cec-903a-9c068af12a5b.png)

-### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### The affects of replacing the ninth graders’ math and reading scores  Thomas High School’s performance relative to the other schools
 Replacing ninth graders’ math and reading scores affected Thomas High School’s performance relative to the other schools in such a way that Thomas High school dropped out of the top 5 high schools in the district and Wright High School moved into the top 5 high schools in the district, however, the bottom 5 high schools was unaffected

 #### Top 5 Schools